 You can’t go anywhere in New Orleans without seeing one of the city’s favorite trees, the crepe myrtle.
 There is no secret as to why it is our favorite.
-The crepe myrtle yields beautiful long-lasting summer flowers, tolerates the heat, and has a sculptural trunk with beautiful bark.
+The crepe myrtle yields beautiful long-lasting summer flowers, tolerates the Louisiana heat, and has a sculptural trunk with beautiful bark.
 Another reason why it is so special to New Orleans is that it is a fast grower, making it a huge player in our efforts to reforest New Orleans after Hurricane Katrina.
-Without any further ado, here is our complete guide to crepe myrtle trees.
+From buying to pruning and planting, here is our complete guide on how to care for your crepe myrtle tree in New Orleans.

 About Crepe Myrtles

 Crepe myrtles come in a variety of colors and sizes, which we will talk about later.
 The scientific name of the crepe myrtle tree is Lagerstroemia.
-Crepe myrtles like well draining soil, full sun, and moderate water.
+For good tree care, Crepe myrtles like well draining soil, full sun, and moderate water.

 Caring for your Crepe Myrtle

 Newly planted crepe myrtles will need to be well and deeply watered until established.
-After crepe myrtles are established, they will only need moderate water which is mostly supplied by regular rain fall.
+After crepe myrtles are established, they will only need moderate water which is mostly supplied by regular rain fall here in Louisiana.

 Only in conditions of poor soil do newly planted crepe myrtles need to be fertilized with an all purpose liquid fertilizer.
 After a crepe myrtle is established, or has been planted for at least a year, they do not need fertilizing.